Error messages containing PVL keyword names may not contain the correct name

 PvlKeyword::operator has an error message that passes the m_name variable (of type char*) into a toString() method.

 There is no implementation for toString(char*) so this call is being interpreted as toString(bool) and always returning the string "Yes" as the keyword name.
 Since the compiler sees the char* as equivalent to bool, implementing an overloaded toString(char*) method may cause a conflict.

 This use of the toString(bool) method causes a confusing error message for the user when the index passed into PvlKeyword::operator goes out of bounds.
 As a temporary fix, I have changed the error message to use the QString(char*) constructor instead of toString().

-#3 Updated by Stuart Sides almost 4 years ago
+#3 Updated by Stuart Sides about 4 years ago

 - Subject changed from We do not have a method to convert char* to a QString (in IString) to Error messages containing PVL keyword names may not contain the correct name